DirtyHarryLYL/HOI-Learning-List/README.md

 # HOI-Learning-List
-Some recent (2015-now) Human-Object Interaction Learing studies.
-If you find any errors or problems, please feel free to comment.
+Some recent (2015-now) Human-Object Interaction Learning studies.
+If you find any errors or problems, please don't hesitate to comment.

 A list of Transfomer-based vision works: https://github.com/DirtyHarryLYL/Transformer-in-Vision.